amd/aocl-compression/docs/rst/INSTALLATION.md

    Here, when -rcompress operation is selected, compressed file gets dumped <br>
    and when -rdecompress operation is selected, decompressed file gets dumped. <br>
    Method name and level must be specified using -e for default and -rcompress modes. <br>
-   Method name must be specified using -e for -rdecompress mode. <br>
+   Method name must be specified using -e for -rdecompress mode.

-* NOTE: <br>
-   1. Compression and decompression of large files (>1GB) are supported in the test bench. <br>
-   2. Decompression of compressed files (> 1GB) that are not generated by aocl-compression <br> is not guaranteed by the test bench. <br>

 ---

 To test and benchmark the performance of IPP's compression methods, use the